Jamie3213/tolstoy-text-analysis/Readme.md

 <img src="Readme_files/figure-markdown_github/unnamed-chunk-16-1.png" width="672" style="display: block; margin: auto;" />

-To get a feel for the connections between bigrams, we can make use of the `ggraph` package to produce a network graph of common bigrams:
+To visualise how these terms are connected, we can make use of the `ggraph` package to produce a network graph of common bigrams:

 ``` r
 set.seed(100)